wdwvt1/sourcetracker2/README.md

 origin source of each sink sequence (count of a feature).

 ## API
-The outputs of the `gibbs` function is identical to the command line outputs, just in dataframe form.
+The outputs of the `gibbs` function are identical to the command line outputs, just in dataframe form.